Ricardicus/qlearn/README.md

 # qlearn
 Reinforcement learning in python

-Using Q-learning to train an agent to play the game 'Snake'
+Using tabular Q learning to train an agent to play the game 'Snake'

 # set up
 Clone this repository and run the program 'training.py'.